 A plot plan is provided in this section.
-It was obtained from the 2016 Title V renewal application submitted by Enterprise Field Services, LLC.
 Please see the following page.

-Form-Section 5 last revised: 8/15/2011 Section 5, Page 1 Saved Date: 11/4/2021
+Form-Section 5 last revised: 8/15/2011 Section 5, Page 1 Saved Date: 4/13/2022

 All Calculations

 Show all calculations used to determine both the hourly and annual controlled and uncontrolled emission rates.
 All calculations shall be performed keeping a minimum of three significant figures.
 Document the source of each emission factor used (if an emission rate is carried forward and not revised, then a statement to that effect is required).
 If identical units are being permitted and will be subject to the same operating conditions, submit calculations for only one unit and a note specifying what other units to which the calculations apply.
 All formulas and calculations used to calculate emissions must be submitted.
 The "Calculations" tab in the UA2 has been provided to allow calculations to be linked to the emissions tables.
 Add additional "Calc" tabs as needed.
 If the UA2 or other spread sheets are used, all calculation spread sheet(s) shall be submitted electronically in Microsoft Excel compatible format so that formulas and input values can be checked.
 Format all spread sheets and calculations such that the reviewer can follow the logic and verify the input values.
 Define all variables.
 If calculation spread sheets are not used, provide the original formulas with defined variables.
 Additionally, provide subsequent formulas showing the input values for each variable in the formula.
 All calculations, including those calculations are imbedded in the Calc tab of the UA2 portion of the application, the printed Calc tab(s), should be submitted under this section.